fragcolor-xyz/shards/docs/docs/contribute/code/building-chainblocks.md

 ### Requirements

+!!! note
-*We use GCC and Clang a lot; MSVC might work, but it's uncharted territory.*
+    We use GCC and Clang a lot; MSVC might work, but it's uncharted territory.

 For Windows, ensure your system environment PATH variable includess the MinGW bin location.
 This value can be set from: Settings > Edit environment variables for your account > User variables for 'user' > Path > Edit.
 This allows you to run MinGW from Powershell, VS Code, etc. The value of this PATH is usually `C:\msys64\mingw64\bin`.